hadiidbouk/ChartProgressBar-Android/README.md

 ## Usage

-1. Add `CharProgressBar` to your layout :
+1. Add `ChartProgressBar` to your layout :

 ```
 <com.hadiidbouk.charts.ChartProgressBar